continuedev/continue/docs/docs/customize/context-providers.md

 ```

 The depth is how many commits will be loaded into the submenu, defaults to 50.
-the LastXCommitsDepth is how many recent commits will be included, defaults to 10.
+The LastXCommitsDepth is how many recent commits will be included, defaults to 10.

 ### Requesting Context Providers